 An affectionate greeting that is generally used for men but not exclusively, and based loosely on the English term my handsome, but lacking the all-important noun.

 An affectionate greeting that is generally used for women but not exclusively.
-It does have the noun, but it’s used differently from the sexist British slang term birds in that there’s a feeling that this is someone you cherish, not disparage.
+It is a noun, but it’s used differently from the sexist British slang term birds in that there’s a feeling that this is someone you cherish, not disparage.

 An affectionate greeting that is unisex, but not an incitement to actual sex.
 Use it the way you might use dearie, and you’ll be fine.